The prospect of any dental visit may be daunting for lots of patients, and oral surgery even more so.

-Intravenous sedation is one of the most effective tools to turn a scary experience into a good one.
+Intravenous sedation is one of the most effective tools to turn a daunting experience into a positive one.
 We often find good dental pain relief and a good dental experience will give patients a lot more confidence for all their future dental needs.
 In most cases, intravenous sedation is an effective form of dental pain relief and a good alternative to a full general anaesthetic (going to sleep in a hospital) for oral surgery.

 Before dental sedation / surgery